manakjiri/personal-website/_posts/pythonoviny/2025-04-29-decorators.md

 There is one problem however - even in this very simple example.
 Today's Python developer experience is powered by type hints, but even this decorator with its completely generic definition inadvertently swallows any information about the wrapped function.
 Your IDE does not know which arguments your functions take and what they return - a huge pain.

-Recently (with the help of Martin and Roman) I wrote a decorator, which converts any sync method into an async one.
-In the process, we came up with type-hints, that fix this and I want to provide you this universal copy-paste-able snippet, which you can use anywhere and bring your type hints back!
+Recently my colleagues and I wrote a decorator, which converts any sync method into an async one.
+In the process, we came up with type-hints which fix this and I want to provide you this universal copy-paste-able snippet, which you can use anywhere and bring your type hints back!
 ```python
 import functools
 import typing as t